Zamiell/jud6s/README.md

 ## Mod Changes

-* All characters start with the D6 (except for Eve and Eden, as it isn't possible).
+* All characters start with the D6 (except for Eve, Eden, and Keeper, as it isn't possible).
 * The Devil Rooms and Angel Rooms without pedestal items in them have been removed.
-* Judas starts with half of a red heart and half of a soul heart.
 * Judas starts with a bomb instead of 3 coins.
 * Cutscene/animation updates from the [Speed Mod](https://raw.githubusercontent.com/Zamiell/speed-mod) have been included.
 * More room variety: all rooms in the game will now appear on both easy and hard mode.
 Additionally, all non-special rooms are now equally likely to occur.
 * 4 golden chests will now spawn at the beginning of the Dark Room (instead of red chests).
+* The charge animations when using Brimstone, Monstro's Lung, Cursed Eye, and Chocolate Milk with some transformations has been fixed.
 * Some rooms with unavoidable damage or bugs have been fixed.

 ### Extra Changes in "Seeded Mode"